A-level Retakes 2019

 Although reapplying to university through UCAS will mean you will have to write another personal statement, this gives you the chance to explain why the dates on your application form show it's taken longer than usual for you to complete your A levels.

 Write about how you are going to constructively spend your time before and after your retakes, what you have learnt from the experience of taking exams again, and how it's helped you develop as a person.

-Be aware though, that if you are applying for subjects such as medicine and veterinary science, most universities will not accept those that have taken 3 years to complete their A levels, unless there are extenuating circumstances for having not achieved the minimum grades required first time around.
+Be aware though, that if you are applying for extremely competitive subjects such as Medicine, Physiotherapy and Veterinary Science, most universities will not accept those that have taken 3 years to complete their A levels, unless there are extenuating circumstances for having not achieved the minimum grades required first time around.

 Planning a Gap year that involves retakes

 Taking a gap year that includes retaking A levels doesn't have to be a hassle or a wasted period of time.

 In fact, it can provide the opportunity to do something really worthwhile, and still easily fit in plenty of time for study.

 Depending on how much time you feel you need to spend revising for your retakes, it may be possible to combine it with a work placement, either in the UK or abroad, and save up for a gap year trip.